Drift Camera Installation (camera and single channel 10 minute video loop). Bard Center for Experimental Humanities. Bard College, USA. March 2019.

 Fugitives in the Archive.
 Installation of photography, video, text from our research-creation project, Anarchival Materiality in Archives.
 Pocket Gallery and Lightbox Gallery.
 Royal BC Museum, Victoria, BC.
 November 2018-January 2019 Collaborator: Kate Hennessy

 A continuous slow movement (drift camera).
+Installation of camera and single channel 10 minute video loop.
 In the exhibition, Supernatural: Art, Technology and the Forest.
 Art Gallery of Greater Victoria (AGGV) Curated by Haema Sivanesan.

 Studies for Making and Unmaking Performance/installation and video.
 Mapping Meaning Workshop (re) Surveying the Source: Entanglements of Water, History, and Form The Taft-Nicholson Center Centennial Valley, Montana June 24-29, 2018.
 Collaborator: Krista Caballero